haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

   rendering options).
 We were also able to change the window's title (caption).

 * We needed a handle on the screen surface to paint it.
-We obtained it directly from ```SDL.setVideoMode''', but we could have obtained the same one later from SDL.getVideoSurface.
+We obtained it directly from `SDL.setVideoMode`, but we could have obtained the same one later from SDL.getVideoSurface.

 * We painted the screen green using a drawing primitive.
 Drawing